 Generally, a probability of 0.05 or less is considered to be significant.
 Therefore, the above returned value, 0.000699103, indicates a significant difference between the observed and the expected frequencies, which is unlikely to be due to sampling error.

-Further examples of the Excel Chisq.Test function are provided on the Microsoft Office website.
+For further examples of the Excel Chisq.Test function, see the Microsoft Office website.

 If you get an error from the Excel Chisq.Test function this is likely to be one of the following: